 The first thousand days of a child’s life are the most crucial for proper immune system development to fight dangerous infections.
 In the recent BBC News article – India’s growing breast milk banking network, Save the Children says breast milk is ultimately a “superfood for newborns.”

 According to the BBC, Gauri Meena, a young mom in India who recently gave birth to a baby two months early, struggled to provide the necessary nutrients.
 Her baby’s weakened immune system and a bacterial infection left him vulnerable.
 The doctor prescribed medication for the infection and recommended Gauri breastfeed, but she has been struggling to have enough milk because she lacks enough good food and strength.
 Thanks to the clinic’s human milk bank, the first in north India, Gauri has been able to feed her baby using donated breast milk from another mother.
+For the best lactation consultant visit site.

 In India and some other nations around the world, the difficulty Gauri faced to breastfeed her newborn is not uncommon.
 The Rajasthan clinic started to help mothers just like Gauri, by requesting surplus milk from local women who were breastfeeding.
 Mothers willing to donate are pre-screened for various diseases like HIV and hepatitis, milk is tested and then pasturized and frozen for up to four months.